EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 ## Exploring CFPB word embeddings

-Now that we have determined word embeddings for the data set of CFPB complaints, let's explore them and talk about they are used in modeling.
+Now that we have determined word embeddings for the data set of CFPB complaints, let's explore them and talk about how they are used in modeling.
 We have projected the sparse, high-dimensional set of word features into a more dense, 100-dimensional set of features.

 <div class="rmdwarn">
 <p>Each word can be represented as a numeric vector in this new feature space.
 A single word is mapped to only one vector, so be aware that all senses of a word are conflated in word embeddings.
 Because of this, word embeddings are limited for understanding lexical semantics.</p>